GKNB/ALBAND/README.md

   module load conda/2024-04-29
   ```

-- **On Other systems**
+- **On Other Systems**:

-We provide a packages list.
-A shifter container will be provided shortly to alleviate the need for building environment from scratch.
-Before that, user can use the following command to build env:
+  A list of required packages is provided.
+A shifter container will be available soon to simplify environment setup.
+In the meantime, users can use the following command to build the environment:

   ```bash
   conda env create -f environment.yml -n <env_name>
   ```

-#### 2. Install GSAS-II for simulation tasks:
+#### 2. Install GSAS-II for Simulation Tasks:

   ```bash
   g2="https://github.com/AdvancedPhotonSource/GSAS-II-buildtools/releases/download/v1.0.1/gsas2full-Latest-Linux-x86_64.sh"
   curl -L "$g2" > /tmp/g2.sh
   bash /tmp/g2.sh -b -p ~/g2full
   ```

-Please note that, if you don't want to install into ~/g2full, please search and replace that string in executable directory and make corresponding changes.
+  If you prefer not to install GSAS-II in `~/g2full`, please modify the relevant paths in the executable scripts accordingly.

-## Running the baseline
+## Running the Baseline

-We start with baseline experiment and sweep over multiple dataset size.
-We also run with multiple random number seed for robustness.
-This will give us the black error bar in Figure 7,8.
-Note: We will not get exactly the same number, but results will be consistent.
+The baseline experiment involves running multiple iterations with varying dataset sizes and random seeds to ensure robustness.
+This process produces the black error bars shown in Figures 7 and 8.
+Although the exact results may vary, they will be consistent across repeated experiments.

-The command for running this experiment will be:
+To run the baseline experiment:

   ```bash
   cd workflow
   qsub submit_baseline.sh
   ```

-Before executing this command, modify the script according to the following directions:
+Before executing the command, modify the script as follows:

-Here the script will be executed multiple times, with the following parameter combination:

-seed (line 12): 13010, 13110, 13210, 13310, 13410, 13510
+- Set `seed` (line 12) to: 13010, 13110, 13210, 13310, 13410, 13510
-num_sample (line 18): 40000, 80000, 120000, 160000, 200000, 240000
+- Set `num_sample` (line 18) to: 40000, 80000, 120000, 160000, 200000, 240000
+- Ensure the environment is properly set up (see step 1), and adjust line 9 accordingly.
+- Define `work_dir` as the directory containing this repository (line 13).
+- For `num_sample` exceeding 120000, use a different queue (e.g., preemptable) on Polaris, as these tasks cannot complete within an hour.

-In total 6*6=36 experiments shall be done to generate six data point for baseline experiment with error bar
+A total of 36 experiments will be conducted to generate six data points with error bars.

-Before running real executable, need to setup env (See step 1).
-Modify line 9 accordingly.

-Setting up the work_dir as the dir where this repo is.
-Change line 13 accordingly.

-Also notice, for num_sample that exceeds 120000, task can not finish within one hour, need to use different queue (like preemptable) on Polaris
+## Running the Serial Workflow

+In this step, we execute the active learning serial workflow to evaluate:

+1. The accuracy of the active learning algorithm.
-## Running the serial workflow
+2. The performance of the serial workflow in terms of runtime.

-In this step we try to run the active learning serial workflow.
-This will output two important data: a).
-Accuracy performance of Active learning, and b).
-Running time performance of serial workflow.
-This will give us the black/red error band in Figure 7,8, data associate with serial workflow in Figure 9,10 and Table III,IV,V. Note: We will not get exactly the same number, but results will be consistent.

-The command for running this experiment will be
+This experiment produces the black and red error bands in Figures 7 and 8, as well as data for Figures 9 and 10 and Tables III, IV, and V. Note that exact values may vary, but the overall trends will be consistent.

+To run the serial workflow:

   ```bash
   cd workflow
   qsub submit_serial.sh
   ```

-Before executing this command, modify the script according to the following directions:
+Before executing the command, modify the script as follows:

-Use your own project name (line 7)
+- Replace `project_name` with your own (line 7).

-To get the red and blue error band in Figure 7,8, data associated with serial workflow in Figure 9,10 and Table III (i.e., Experiment E1), use the following parameter combination:
+**For Experiment E1** (data for Figures 7, 8, 9, 10, and Table III):
-seed (line 12): 21000, 21100, 21200, 21300, 21400, 21500
+- Set `seed` (line 12) to: 21000, 21100, 21200, 21300, 21400, 21500
-num_sample (line 18): 4500
+- Set `num_sample` (line 18) to: 4500
-batch_size (line 23): 512
+- Set `batch_size` (line 23) to: 512

-To get data associated with serial workflow in Table IV,V (i.e., Experiment E2), use the following parameter combination:
+**For Experiment E2** (data for Tables IV and V):
-number_of_nodes (line 2): 1, 2, 4
+- Set `number_of_nodes` (line 2) to: 1, 2, 4
-queue (line 6): preemptable
+- Set `queue` (line 6) to: preemptable
-walltime (line 4): 12:00:00
+- Set `walltime` (line 4) to: 12:00:00
-seed (line 12): 31000
+- Set `seed` (line 12) to: 31000
-num_sample (line 18): 72000
+- Set `num_sample` (line 18) to: 72000
-batch_size (line 23): 2048
+- Set `batch_size` (line 23) to: 2048

-## Running the streaming workflow
+## Running the Streaming Workflow

-In this step we try to run the active learning streaming workflow.
-The will give us the running time performance of the streaming workflow.
-This will give us data associate with streaming workflow in Figure 9,10, and Table III,IV,V. Note: We will not get exactly the same number, but results will be consistent.

-The command for running this experiment will be
+The final step involves running the active learning streaming workflow to evaluate the runtime performance of this approach.
+The results are used for Figures 9 and 10 and Tables III, IV, and V. Although exact numerical results may vary, consistency is maintained across runs.

+To run the streaming workflow:

   ```bash
   cd workflow
   qsub submit_stream.sh
   ```

+Before executing, ensure the script is configured to match your experimental setup.